steven-joruk/oslog/README.md

 Attempting to work around this would involve digging in to opaque types, which would be an automatic or eventual rejection from the App store.

+We also lose performance by having to convert log messages to C strings, even if there's no observer of in-memory log streams.